Useful information to help you understand how we protect your personal data.

 For more information on the steps we take to ensure the security of personal information we process please refer to our information security policies and procedures.

-h) Personal information should be transferred to third parties with caution – We must be transparent in relation to any transfers of personal information, and any transfer should be in accordance with what we have communicated to our data subjects (in a privacy notice or otherwise).
-In certain jurisdictions in which we operate we must ensure that we do not transfer personal information to a third party unless the data subject has consented to such transfer9.
+h - Personal information should be transferred to third parties with caution – we must be transparent in relation to any transfers of personal information, and any transfer should be in accordance with what we have communicated to our data subjects (in a privacy notice or otherwise).
+In certain jurisdictions in which we operate we must ensure that we do not transfer personal information to a third party unless the data subject has consented to such transfer.

-i) Personal information can only be transferred by Iress outside of the country in which it is collected in certain circumstances - as Iress is a global organization this principle is particularly important to our business – we have therefore covered cross border transfers in more detail in paragraph 7 below.
+i - Personal information can only be transferred by Iress outside of the country in which it is collected in certain circumstances - as Iress is a global organisation this principle is particularly important to our business – we have therefore covered cross border transfers in more detail in paragraph 7 below.

 Before commencing any processing which is likely to result in a high risk to data subjects, when engaging a third party who will process personal data on our behalf, and when implementing major system or business change programs involving the processing of personal data (for example, new technologies, programs, systems or processes), Iress will review the envisaged processing to assess the privacy risks, and identify measures to address these risks and demonstrate compliance with the privacy legislation in the relevant jurisdiction.
 This is documented in a Data Protection Impact Assessment (DPIA).¹⁰

-Where we appoint a third party to process personal information on our behalf then we will put in place a contract with that third party which imposes certain obligations on them, including obligations to comply with security requirements, to process personal information only in accordance with our’ instructions and not to engage further sub-processors without our consent.
-If a person to whom this policy applies is contemplating engaging a third party to process personal information on our behalf - whether personal information we collect, or personal information that we process on behalf of our customers – advice should be sought from the legal team to ensure we have appropriate contracts in place.
+Where we appoint another party to process personal information on our behalf then we will put in place a contract with that other party which imposes certain obligations on them, including obligations to comply with security requirements, to process personal information only in accordance with our instructions and not to engage further sub-processors without Iress’ consent.
+If a person to whom this policy applies is contemplating engaging another party to process personal information on our behalf - whether personal information Iress collects or personal information that we process on behalf of our clients – advice should be sought from the Iress legal team to ensure we have appropriate contracts in place.

 Transfer or Transit?

-Any action that allows personal information to be accessed or makes the personal information available, or potentially available, to someone outside of the country in which the information was collected could amount to a ‘transfer’.
+Any action that allows personal information to be accessed or makes the personal information available, or potentially available, to someone outside of the country in which the information was collected could amount to a ‘transfer’ of that personal information.

 Can information be transferred outside of the country in which it was collected?